jonfairbanks/json-formatter/README.md

 This application is also available on [Dockerhub](https://hub.docker.com/r/jonfairbanks/json-formatter).

 To launch the container:
-`docker run --name md-editor -d -p 8888:8888 jonfairbanks/json-formatter`
+`docker run --name json-formatter -d -p 8888:8888 jonfairbanks/json-formatter`

 To attach to a running container:
 `docker exec -it json-formatter /bin/bash`